Emma McMain Data-verified

 OverviewAI-generated summary

-Emma McMain's research examines the influence of daily discourses and affects on identity, relationships, and social practices, employing critical and qualitative approaches.
-Her work draws on critical discourse analysis, critical affect studies, feminist theories, critical whiteness studies, and ecocriticism to foster discussions on social and eco-justice within educational contexts.
+Emma McMain is an Assistant Professor at the University of Arkansas, Fayetteville, whose research examines the influence of daily discourses and affects on identity, relationships, and social practices.
+Her scholarship employs critical discourse analysis, critical affect studies, feminist theories, critical whiteness studies, and ecocriticism to foster discussions on social and eco-justice within educational contexts.
+A significant focus of her work investigates the dual potential of social and emotional learning (SEL) to either advance or hinder equity.

 Metrics